 Universal smart technology is new to most electronic engineers and manufacturers.
 One way to promote our universal smart technology is to provide direct OEM engineering design consulting services to potential industrial customers.
 Direct, on-site consulting will educate our industrial consumers on the many ways our technology can be implemented in a variety of industrial applications.
 We believe that we are well positioned to perform product design and engineering consulting services for future OEM customers.
-We believe we can operate as a seamless extension of our customers' engineering organizations and add scale, flexibility and speed to their design processes.
-We will not be able to offer such engineering consulting and design consulting services until the Ubiquitor is being produced and distributed, we will have hired and trained enough engineers to execute our consulting strategy.
-Through our engineering consulting services strategy, we intend to become our customers' engineering cycle so that we may effectively assist them in transforming ideas into production-ready products and accelerate time to market for our universal smart technology product segment.
+We believe we can operate as a seamless extension of our customers' engineering organizations and add scale, flexibility, and speed to their design processes.
+We will not be able to offer such engineering consulting and design consulting services until the Ubiquitor is being produced and distributed.
+We believe that once the Ubiquitor is being produced and distributed, we will have hired and trained enough engineers to execute our consulting strategy.
+Through our engineering consulting services strategy, we intend to become our customers' engineering partner at all stages of the design cycle so that we may effectively assist them in transforming ideas into production-ready products and accelerate time to market for our universal smart technology product segment.